ecmorrow1/ride-share-analysis/README.md

 ### Total Ridership

-There are 13 times as many urban rides as there are rural rides (1625 vs 125) and 5 times as many suburban rides as rural rides (625 vs 125).
-As a result, the data indicate that urban rides account for more than 50% of total ridership for PyBer.
+There are 13 times as many urban rides as there are rural rides (1,625 vs 125) and 5 times as many suburban rides as rural rides (625 vs 125).
+As a result, the data indicate that urban rides account for 68.4% of total ridership for PyBer, while suburban rides account for 26.3% and rural rides account for 5.3%.

 ### Total Revenue